 This idyllic town has a population of around 20,000, yet it possesses a village-like feel that is welcoming.
 Thanks to a selection of good schools, lots of open space and some magnificent architecture, Sleaford and the surrounding area boasts a stunning 8.31 life satisfaction score with the Office for National Statistics.

 Sleaford isn’t close to a major city, however.
-While this works against the town concerning employment, it’s as a significant advantage among retirees.
+While this works against the town concerning employment, it’s a significant advantage among retirees.
 But if you do want to raise a family in Sleaford, you won’t have to worry too much about keeping your loved ones safe.
-The wider district of North Kesteven had the lowest crime rate in the UK during 2014.
+The more extensive district of North Kesteven had the lowest crime rate in the UK during 2014.

 Sleaford is home to quaint cottages, modest terraced dwellings and lavish detached properties.
 Planning restrictions are tight, so the majority of the available homes in the area are period properties.
-But despite all of this, it’s still one of the cheaper place to live in the UK, the average price for homes in Sleaford as of December 2016 was less than £185,000.
+But despite all of this, it’s still one of the cheaper places to live in the UK.

 Scoring an impressive 8.11 out of 10 on the ONS’s life satisfaction scale, this sleepy town is characterised by green space, Georgian architecture and centuries of history.
 The way of life here is laid-back and comfortable, but the bright lights of Nottingham are just a short car journey away.
-Newark is located right on the A1, so London can be reached by car within three hours.
+In addition, Newark is located right on the A1, so that London is within three hours drive.

-Thanks to an excellent network of schools, a booming tourism trade and some stunning family homes, this part of the world is in high demand.
-Nevertheless, the average property value is a mere £170,000 — £50,000 less than the UK average.
+Thanks to an excellent network of schools, a booming tourism trade and some stunning family homes, this part of the world are in high demand.

 Setting foot in the town of Pershore in Worcestershire is like taking a giant leap back in time.
 This idyllic rural settlement is well known for its beautiful Georgian architecture and its archaeological significance.
 Indeed, the Council for British Architecture recently listed Pershore as one of 51 British “Gem Towns”.

-There are many more beautiful areas of the British Isles where idyllic living is eminently affordable.
-If you’re flexible about where you live and prepared to move away from the UK’s biggest cities, you can make your house buying budget stretch to the way of life you’ve always dreamed by choosing one of the cheapest places to live in the UK.
+There are many more beautiful areas of the British Isles where rural living is eminently affordable.
+So if you’re flexible about where you live and prepared to move away from the UK’s biggest cities, you can make your house buying budget stretch to the way of life you’ve always dreamed of by choosing one of the cheapest places to live in the UK.